Akshardham Temple attack

-On 24 September 2002, multiple terrorists attacked the Swaminarayam Akshardham complex in Gandhinagar, Gujarat, India, killing 33 and injuring more than 80.
+On 24 September 2002, multiple terrorists attacked the Swaminarayam Akshardham Temple in Gandhinagar, Gujarat, India, killing 33 and injuring more than 80.
 India's National Security Guard intervened and ended the siege the next day, killing the terrorists.
 Six people were later arrested by Gujarat Police but acquitted in 2014 by the Supreme Court.

 In response to the attack, Pramukh Swami Maharaj, along with government officials, appealed to maintain peace.
 The complex re-opened on 7 October 2002, 14 days following the attack.

 Sequence of events

 Initial approach

 At approximately 4:45 pm on 24 September 2002, a white Ambassador car dropped off two terrorists, Murtaza Hafiz Yasin and Ashraf Ali Mohammad Farooq, between the ages of 20 and 25 carrying haversacks and jackets filled with automatic weapons and grenades at Gate 3 of the Swaminarayan Akshardham complex.
 When the two attempted to enter the complex, the volunteers stopped the armed terrorists for a security screening.
 The terrorists jumped over the 7-foot-high fence, bypassing security screening, and started firing their guns as they began their rampage through the complex.